dry-rb/dry-rb.org/CONTRIBUTING.md

         This paragraph will be fine though because it's kept on one line even though it's longer than 80 characters or whatever your arbitrary limit might be.

-- We build the site on `master` exclusively: branches and PRs should not change anything in the `docs` directory.
+- We build the site on `main` exclusively: branches and PRs should not change anything in the `docs` directory.